This is the multi-page printable view of this section. Click here to print.

 Usage Policy

-Usage Policy NameUsage Policy Name
+Usage Policy NameUsage policy name

-Usage Policy IDUsage Policy ID
+Usage Policy IDUsage policy ID

 QuotaQuota set in the usage policy

-Create Authentication
+Creating Authentication

-To create a JWT, follow these steps.
+To create a JWT, follow these steps:

-• Please enter or select the required information.
+• Enter or select the required information.

 Required

-JWT nameRequiredEnter token name
+JWT NameRequiredEnter token name

 • To delete a token, select the resource to delete from the list and click the Delete button.